Christmas in Vienna (album)

-Christmas in Vienna is a 1993 album released by American soul singer Diana Ross, and Spanish tenors Plácido Domingo and José Carreras for the Sony Classical label.
-The concert that formed the basis of this album was Domingo's first in his series of televised Christmas in Vienna concerts.

-The album was recorded on December 23, 1992, at the Rathaus in Vienna with the Vienna Symphony Orchestra and the Gumpoldskirch Boys Choir as ensemble.
+Christmas in Vienna is a 1993 live album of American soul singer Diana Ross and Spanish tenors Plácido Domingo and José Carreras, released by Sony Classical.
+The concert was Domingo's first in the televised Christmas in Vienna series.
+It was recorded on December 23, 1992, at the Rathaus in Vienna with the Vienna Symphony Orchestra and the Gumpoldskirch Boys Choir as ensemble.

-It charted in both the US and UK and was very successful on the Billboard Classical albums chart, reaching #2 and remaining on the chart for 31 weeks.
-Internationally it reached Gold status in Germany and Switzerland, while going Platinum in Austria and Spain and Multi Platinum in the Netherlands and Norway.
-The album sold over 1 million copies and was an example how pop singers and classical singers can sing together.
+Christmas in Vienna charted in the US, peaking at No. 1 on Billboard Classical Crossover Albums for 5 weeks.
+It sold almost a million copies beyond these markets, reaching Gold status in four countries, Platinum in Austria and Triple Platinum in the Netherlands.

-The video recording of the event aired on PBS stations as part of Great Performances the following Christmas season in the USA.
+The video recording of the event aired on PBS stations as part of Great Performances the following Christmas season in the US.